 - Toxoplasmosis will demonstrate low uptake on both modalities

-- MR with contrast.
-Consider SWI, PWI, and MRS.
+- MRI with contrast; consider SWI, PWI, and MRS

 - Thallium-201 SPECT and 18F-FDG PET may be helpful

-- Often difficult to distinguish from lymphoma.
-Perfusion imaging can help differentiate (toxoplasmosis with normal or decreased perfusion and lymphoma with increased perfusion).
-Can use Thallium-201 SPECT to help differentiate as well.
+- Often difficult to distinguish from lymphoma, but perfusion imaging can help differentiate between toxoplasmosis with normal or decreased perfusion and lymphoma with increased perfusion; thallium-201 SPECT can also be used to help differentiate between them

 Contributor: Sean Dodson, MD